 Focuses on content specific to the level of registered nursing.
 Explores roles of the nurse including those of educator, leader, provider and manager of care.
-Reviews concepts of critical thinking and reviews legal and ethical responsibilities of the registered nurse.
-Application of the nursing process, physical assessment and the administration of IV medications are addressed in both theory and the lab setting.
-(48/16) Prerequisites: PNN:312, a 2.2 GPA in core nursing PN courses and 850 in the HESI PN exit exam
+Reviews concepts of critical thinking and reviews legal and ethical

-ADN:470 | 3.75 Advanced Nursing Care of the Childbearing Family
+Advanced Nursing Care of the Childbearing Family